chromaui/turbosnap-config-builder/README.md

 -   search your project's `package.json` for a Chromatic script
     -   if none exists, it'll ask if you'd like one created that has your config file path listed
     -   if one already exists and doesn't have the config file option, it'll ask if you'd like to add it
-    -   if it already exists and there's a mismatch in the paths (ex. `chromatic --config-file 'chromatic.config.json'` in the script but the file is saved to `configs/chromatic.config.json`), the CLI will display this and prompt you to consider updating the script
+    -   if it already exists and there's a mismatch in the paths (ex. `chromatic --config-file 'chromatic.config.json'` in the script but the file is saved to `configs/chromatic.config.json`), it'll ask if you'd like it updated while retaining any other options in your Chromatic script

 ### `analyze` mode (analyze imports for files)